Jane Boulton: Media appearances

 Following her renewed popularity on social media in 2023, Boulton appeared on This Morning with Alison Hammond and Dermot O'Leary, where she discussed her time at the airline and hinted at a possible return to television.

 While being interviewed on the popular travel podcast Sail Away in 2024, Boulton admitted that EasyJet made all the staff sign disclaimers prior to appearing on the show, and that she made no money from her lengthy appearances despite Airline previously holding the title of Britain's most watched show.

 Boulton told the Liverpool Echo that when the series first aired, she feared she would become 'the most hated woman in Britain', and was surprised by the overwhelmingly positive and sympathetic reactions from viewers.

 Personal life

-Boulton lives in South West London with her husband Jon and their three daughters; Olivia, Lauren and Alana.
+Boulton lives in South West London with her husband Jon and their three daughters.